onap/dcaegen2-deployments/k8s-bootstrap-container/README.md

 This container is responsible for loading plugins and wagons onto the DCAE Cloudify Manager instance and for launching DCAE components.

-The script builds plugins and loads blueprints for the DCAE components to be deployed into the container image at image build time.
+The Docker image build process loads plugins and blueprints into the image's file system.
 At run time, the main script in the container (`bootstrap.sh`) uploads the plugins to Cloudify Manager, then installs components using the blueprints.